Šas

-Šas or Svač (Шас or Свач; Shas; Sant'Asteio) is a village in Montenegro.
+Šas (also called Svač) (Шас or Свач; Shas; Sant'Asteio) is a village in Montenegro.
 According to the 2011 census, the village had a population of 268 people.
 It is located east of Ulcinj.

-In the vicinity of the village is its eponymous lake, Lake Šas.
+In the vicinity of the village is its eponymous lake named Lake Šas.

 Vladimir Hill, near Šas, has an unknown fortification with a church, and is believed to be the location of Oblik, a significant fortification mentioned in the Chronicle of the Priest of Duklja.

 History

 Etymology

 It is believed that Šas / Svač is named after Illyrian martyr Saint Astius.

 The Latin form of the Šas / Svač is Suacia, and is formed from the abbreviation of sanctus (saint) – Su. and the Astius.
 The combination Su+Astius forms Suastius, and through the phoneme shift st → c, Suastius becomes Suacius, which in the feminine form is Suacia.

 The Albanian and Montenegrin forms of Šas / Svač are not formed via translation from the Latin form.
 Instead, however, they are formed based on localised translations of Saint Astius.